-Visiting Mekong Delta is a perfect choice for cultural exploring trip with many specialties from the rural place.
+Visiting Mekong Delta is a perfect choice for a cultural exploring trip with many specialties from the rural place.
 The land offers so much to explore, from boat trips in My Tho (which is suitable for a day trip from Saigon), Cao Lanh for bird enthusiasts, Sa Dec for flower nurseries, to Can Tho crowded city.

 Surprisingly, agriculture didn’t dominant the land as it does in the early stage.
-During Nguyen dynasty of Vietnam, they wanted to broaden their sphere of influence to rule the delta and took action.
+During the Nguyen dynasty of Vietnam, they wanted to broaden their sphere of influence to rule the delta and took action.

 Mekong Floating Market

-Chau Doc: Looking for an adventurous but relaxing trip to the southwest of Vietnam?
-You are definitely invited to Chau Doc – a place of variety rural cultures and peaceful landscape.
+- Chau Doc: Looking for an adventurous but relaxing trip to the southwest of Vietnam?
+You are definitely invited to Chau Doc – a place of a variety of rural cultures and peaceful landscapes.
 Some top sites of Chau Doc that would be suggested are the floating village, Chau Phu Temple, floating market, and Mubarak Mosque.
-Chau Doc locals rely on farming and fishing for living.
+Chau Doc locals rely on farming and fishing for a living.
 You may see many rusty houses floating on empty metal drums of locals, in which they live and practice aquaculture.
 The beautiful image of people feeding the fish right at their home and big nets standing nearby is undoubtedly worth your while to enjoy.

 It is undeniable when saying Mekong Delta people are the most hospitable, generous, and easy-going ones, in comparison with other regions of Vietnam.
-As the biggest rice bowl of the country, Mekong Delta locals depend mostly on agriculture to earn living.
-Thanks to nutrient-rich soil, people can grow not only one of the finest rice, but also many fruits, coconut, sugar-cane groves, etc. So don’t be surprised when people offer you a taste of their fruits for free, they have plenty of them and they are generous enough to smile at you even if you don’t buy it after tasting.
+As the biggest rice bowl in the country, Mekong Delta locals depend mostly on agriculture to earn living.
+Thanks to nutrient-rich soil, people can grow not only one of the finest rice but also many fruits, coconut, sugar-cane groves, etc. So don’t be surprised when people offer you a taste of their fruits for free, they have plenty of them and they are generous enough to smile at you even if you don’t buy it after tasting.